cossacklabs/themis-java-examples/README.md

 showing how to integrate [**JavaThemis**](https://github.com/cossacklabs/themis#readme) into desktop applications in Java and Android applications in Kotlin.

+---

+⚠️ **Repository is archived** 📚

+We moved the example projects to the main repository to keep them up-to-date more easily:

+  - [`docs/examples/android`](https://github.com/cossacklabs/themis/tree/master/docs/examples/android) – Android application in Kotlin
+  - [`docs/examples/java`](https://github.com/cossacklabs/themis/tree/master/docs/examples/java) – desktop application in Java

+Examples provided here are not maintained and use JavaThemis 0.13.
+For up-to-date example projects using the latest version of Themis, please refer to the main repository.

+---

 Learn more about [using Themis in Java applications](https://docs.cossacklabs.com/themis/languages/java/) as well as [writing Android applications in Kotlin](https://docs.cossacklabs.com/themis/languages/kotlin/).